-7 Quick Tips about Organising your first Summer Camp
+7 Quick Tips about Organizing your first Summer Camp

 1. Choose the right age group.

-It’s important to choose your genre and what age group you are targeting.
-If you are a sports coach, a dance teacher or a photography expert, you will be organising a summer camp based on your speciality.
-However, if not, it’s highly recommended that you choose one interest area like pottery, art etc.
+If you are opening a new camp, it’s important to choose your genre and what age group you are targeting.
+Most resident camps would select a style of the camp experience that they would want to sell.
+Typically, few people or groups of friends would not feel free to spend time in the same camp as say one that is more family or kids friendly.
+There are different kinds of camps such as day camps, picnicking, educational, health, short-term recreational, or overnight for vacations.
+Similarly, activities for most camps would certainly differ from the others.
+If you are a sports coach, a dance teacher, or a photography expert, you will be organizing a summer camp based on your specialty.
+However, if not, it’s highly recommended that you choose one interest area like pottery, art, etc.

-It is also important to decide what age group you are targeting.
-If you can narrow it down or club them according to ages, you’ll be able to provide the best experience to the campers.
+It also helps a camp counselor to plan ahead, organize better and implement diverse types of camp programs as the camp starts.
+Besides leading through kids' activities, a camp counselor is also responsible for the smooth running of a camp, problem-solving, and safety of the campers.
+Therefore, it is also important to decide what age group you are targeting.
+If you can narrow it down or club them according to ages, you’ll be able to provide the best and actual camp experience to the campers.

 2. Lay down a structure.